 The reason for this is centered in the law of supply and demand: pumping and emptying your breasts regularly triggers your milk-making glands to produce more milk.
 On the other hand, supplementing breast milk with formula leads to even lower breast milk production since the demand is low.

 Using a breast pump may help you to deal with low milk supply, or remain good supply when you’re away from your baby and can’t nurse.

-Here are my thoughts on 3 pumps often recommended to new moms, and some basic things that you should know, if doctor or lactation expert advises you to get a breast pump to increase the amount of milk you’re producing.
+Here are my thoughts on 3 pumps often recommended to new moms with low milk supply.
+Here you’ll also find some useful tips that you should know, when a doctor or lactation expert advises you to get a breast pump to increase the amount of milk you’re producing.